pluralsh/documentation/pages/plural-features/service-templating/index.md

 - `configuration` - a `map[string]string` which contains any secrets configured for that service
 - `cluster` - a stripped down struct containing metadata about a cluster
 - `imports` - imported data from Plural Stacks
+- `service` - a stripped down representation of the current services spec, including name, namespace, and helm settings like values and values files
 - `contexts` - a `map[string]map[string]interface{}` containing a map of maps, keyed on context name.
 The contexts are usually created in other tools like terraform, and can be bound to a service by name.
 See our {% doclink to="plural_features_stacks_iac_management_service_contexts" %}docs{% /doclink %} on terraform interoperability to learn more

 You can access them using `{{ }}`.
 As an example, if you wanted to template a service secret into a kubernetes secret, it might look something like: